top of page

 One of the most effective methods for keeping pests out is sealing entry points.
 Start by inspecting the exterior of your home for any vulnerabilities.
 Look for:

-• Cracks in the wall
+• Cracks in the walls

 • Gaps around windows and doors